-We are committed to ensuring that PSHEE provision is acceptable to all pupils and sensitive to the needs of individuals, with regard to their educational ability, social and cultural background, sex, race, religion or belief, sexual orientation, gender reassignment, physical and emotional needs, disability or pregnancy or maternity; particularly noting the legal requirement not to discriminate against a pupil by treating them less favourably because of the protected characteristics highlighted in bold.
+We are committed to ensuring that PSHE provision is accessible to all pupils and sensitive to the needs of individuals, with regard to their educational ability, social and cultural background, sex, race, religion or belief, sexual orientation, gender reassignment, physical and emotional needs, disability or pregnancy or maternity.

-Rationale for PSHEE
+Rationale for PSHE

 Personal well-being helps young people explore and embrace change, feel positive about who they are and enjoy healthy, safe, responsible and fulfilled lives.
 It helps pupils explore complex and sometimes conflicting values and helps them to consider and reflect on their own values and attitudes.
 They identify and articulate feelings and emotions; learn to manage new or different situations in a positive way and form and maintain effective relationships with a wide range of people.
-Personal well-being, including Sex and Relationships Education, makes a major contribution to the promotion of an individual's development.
+Personal well-being, including Relationships and (Sex) Education, makes a major contribution to the promotion of an individual's development.